Free Compound Interest & Savings Calculator

 • Lower rate saves significantly over the life of the loan.

-Yes, completely free.
+• Yes, completely free.
 No account required.
 No signup.
 No email collection.
 No premium features behind a paywall.
-The calculator, amortization schedule, and payment breakdown chart are all fully accessible at no cost.
+The calculator and growth chart are fully accessible at no cost.
 LoanCalc is supported by display advertising: the calculator itself will always remain free.

 Compound interest & savings growth calculator